Why Montessori

 Mixed Age Groupings: A mix of younger and older children in the same developmental stage allows students to advance seamlessly as they are ready for more challenging material, build authentic community, and learn from both teachers and peers.

-Uninterrupted Independent Work Periods: Children build attention, focus, and concentration, while learning at their own pace.
+Uninterrupted, Independent Work Periods: During dedicated daily “work cycles,” children build attention, focus, and concentration, while learning at their own pace.

-Montessori Materials: Hands-on, concrete, self-correcting materials support engagement, curiosity, independence, and self-guided learning.
+Montessori Materials: Hands-on, concrete, self-correcting Montessori materials support engagement, curiosity, independence, and self-guided learning.

 Comprehensive Curriculum: Teachers are trained in a broad curriculum covering language, math, science, culture, art, music, movement, practical life skills, and social development.

-Natural Developmental Stages: Montessori classrooms look different for different ages because they are geared towards the planes of child development.
+Natural Developmental Stages: Montessori classrooms look different for different ages because they are geared towards the plane of child development for the age group of each class.

 What is the Montessori Philosophy?